yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 ### Exercise 3.3: Reading CSV Files

-To start, let’s just focus on the problem of reading a CSV file into a list of dictionaries.
+To start, let's just focus on the problem of reading a CSV file into a list of dictionaries.
 In the file `fileparse.py`, define a function that looks like this: